 Like anything, sales leads are generated through the collection of information.
-That information can be collected in a number ways, we already covered one way back in chapter one, but other ways could include a consumer sharing information in exchange for money off a product or service, someone filling out a form to download an eBook, but in truth, there are many other options.
+That information can be collected in a number of ways, as we already covered.
+But other ways could include a consumer sharing information in exchange for money off a product or service, someone filling out a form to download an eBook, but in truth, there are many other options.

 We’ve outlined just a few examples of the many ways in which you could qualify a potential lead:

-- Money Off: Unlike other methods, it’s very difficult to know if someone has come across one of your online coupons.
-But, if the coupon is of interest to them, they may be more than willing to exchange their name, email and even phone number to get their hands on it.
+- Money Off: It is very difficult to know if someone has come across one of your online coupons.
+But if the coupon is of interest to them, they may be more than willing to exchange their name, email and even phone number to get their hands on it.
 Granted, it isn’t a huge amount of information, but it’s enough to know someone is interested.

 - Content: While signing up in exchange for a coupon does show that someone has an interest in a product or service, content like eBooks doesn’t.
 To truly understand the nature of someone’s interest in your finance business, you’ll probably need a collect more information for your sales team to work with.
 This could come in the guise of an extended form with mandatory fields.

 These examples just highlight how lead generation is different depending on the product or service that a company is offering.
 It’s important to collect differing amounts of information depending on what a sales team needs to qualify someone’s true intentions for interacting with a company.